magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/install-dependencies/index.md

 }
 ```

+{: .bs-callout .bs-callout-info}
 **Note:**
-*Dependency versions in your `package.json` file may differ from the ones listed here.*
+Dependency versions in your `package.json` file may differ from the ones listed here.

 In the next topic, you will [link your project to the Magento backend].